Modern Foreign Languages

-Mrs C Solentini Subject Head – Spanish (Maternity Leave)
+Mrs C Solentini – Head of Department

-Mrs P Bryant French
+Mrs P Bryant – French

-Mrs V Loxley French & Spanish (Acting Head of Spanish
+Mrs V Loxley – French & Spanish

-Mr D Richards French
+Mr D Richards – French

-Ms C Surridge French
+Miss C Surridge – French

-Languages taught are French and Spanish
+Languages Taught are French and Spanish

 Key Stage 3

 All students begin in Year 7 with French.
 Classes are taught in tutor groups initially and then in sets from Year 8.
 The Department has invested in a course for Year 7 which allows pupils who have not had KS2 teaching to catch up whilst consolidating, revising and building on the experience of those who have.
 In Year 8 students must make their option choices.
 As well as French, Spanish is also offered as an option to the majority of students and they may also choose to study both languages.
-At the present time, over 80% of students choose to continue to GCSE with at least one language.
+At the present time, around 80% of students choose to continue to GCSE with at least one language.

 Key Stage 4